LeJit/LeJit/README.md

 ### Hi there 👋

-I am a senior data scientist at J.P.
-Morgan Chase who focuses on algorithmic fairness, model explainability, and responsible AI.
+I am a senior data scientist at Microsoft Research who focuses on algorithmic fairness and responsible AI.
+A key part of my role is maintaing and developing the FairLearn Python package.
+Previously, I was at J.P.
+Morgan Chase where I worked on explainable AI for finance.

 <!--
 **LeJit/LeJit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.